 - Report Online

 - Interim Title IX Coordinator (Latisha Perry) – 336-278-5559 or email email@example.com.

 - Report to any Elon University “responsible employee/mandatory reporter” under Title IX

-For more information about reporting to Title IX or the Title IX process, call Safeline at 336-278-3333, contact the the Associate Director for the Gender & LGBTQIA Center at 336-278-7285, or read Elon’s Title IX Policy here.
+For more information about reporting to Title IX or the Title IX process, call Safeline at 336-278-3333, contact the Assistant Director for Violence Response at 336-278-5009, or read Elon’s Title IX Policy here.